eastmaels/linera-protocol-scm/examples/supply-chain/README.md

 This will store the application ID in a new variable `APP_ID`.

-### Using the NFT Application
+### Using the Supply Chain Application

-Operations such as minting NFTs, transferring NFTs, and claiming NFTs from other chains follow a similar approach to fungible tokens, with adjustments for the unique nature of NFTs.
+Operations such as registering products, transferring custody, and claiming products from other facilities follow a similar approach to fungible tokens, with adjustments for the unique nature of each product.

 First, a node service for the current wallet has to be started: